buywitheze-droid/sticker-maker/replit.md

   - Renamed "White Outline" to "Contour" for better user clarity
   - Added visual feedback with colored borders when options are enabled
   - Implemented side-by-side layout showing both options with automatic mutual exclusion
+  - Simplified download options to single "PNG file with outline" button for full resolution transparent PNG
+  - Set shape stroke to be disabled by default for cleaner shape backgrounds

 ## Changelog